pspatel2/2020-msia423-patel-covid19-cases-forecast/README.md

 including the database.

 ##### Environment Variables:
 You will __need__ to set environment variables for accessing s3.
-If you already are aware of the process to set these please do so in the manner of your choosing.
-Otherwise, in the root directory of the repo, there is a file called __aws_creds__.
-Please open this file and enter the information within the file that is associated with your s3 account.
-Do not use quotation marks or include any spaces in the file.
-Save this file and close it.
+They will be called using the -e command and the variable names that will be searched for are: AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.

 The newsAPI is not a part of the modeling pipeline; rather it  pulls in news headlines for the webpage, thus it can be skipped at the cost of this secondary functionality (e.g. not needed for grading).
 If you want to sign up for a newsAPI key,